LuuViKhanh/AWS-internship-report/content/4-EventParticipated/4.5-Event5/_index.md

 ### Event Purpose
 - The workshop was organized to help participants gain deep understanding of the Security Pillar in the AWS Well-Architected Framework and how to build secure cloud systems with controlled access, continuous monitoring, data protection, and effective incident response.
 Main objectives:
-  - Clearly understand the role of Security in modern cloud architecture.
+  - Learn more about the role of Security in modern cloud architecture.
-  - Master core principles such as Least Privilege, Zero Trust, and Defense in Depth.
+  - Learn core principles such as Least Privilege, Zero Trust, and Defense in Depth.
   - Understand the Shared Responsibility Model and top threats in Vietnam's cloud environment.
   - Explore 5 important Pillars: IAM, Detection, Infrastructure Protection, Data Protection, and Incident Response.
   - Practice policy analysis, building guardrails, logging, monitoring, and simulating incident scenarios.